scala/improvement-proposals/content/072-relaxed-dedented-case-syntax.md

 ```

 This makes the syntax of `case` statements more consistent across the language,
-so users do not need to remember special rules about whether indentation is required or not
+so users do not need to remember special rules about whether indentation is required or not.

 Note that the indented form remains valid.
 This proposal only adds additional valid
 syntax; it does not remove the existing indented form.

 ## Compatibility

-There are no backwards compatibility considerations
+There are no backwards compatibility considerations, as all syntax proposed is invalid today,
+and there are no semantic changes to the language

 ## Implementation